When many people think of Peru, the first thing that comes to mind is Machu Picchu. It’s without a doubt the most famous tourist destination in Peru.

 Empanadas are a popular street food in Peru.
 They can be baked or fried and usually made with minced beef, olives, and hard-boiled egg.
 Other common ingredients include onions, chives, garlic, cumin, coriander, and pepper.

 9. Lomo a lo Pobre

-Lomo a lo pobre refers to a Peruvian and Chilean dish made with steak topped with fried eggs and served with a side of french fries.
+Lomo a lo pobre refers to a Peruvian and Chilean dish made with steak topped with fried eggs and served with a side of fries.
 Unlike steak and eggs which is typically a breakfast dish, lomo a lo pobre is usually consumed for lunch or dinner.

 Pobre means “poor” but it’s unclear how this dish got its name.
 One of the most popular theories speculates that lower-income families in Lima were known to eat meat with eggs, rice, and other carbohydrates, while upper-class families enjoyed steak only with vegetables.
-Today, it’s consumed by all classes with no negative stigma attached to the dish.
+Today, it’s consumed by all classes in Peru with no negative stigma attached to the dish.

 Pachamanca refers to a traditional Peruvian dish cooked with hot stones over an earthen oven called a huatia.
 It consists of meat and tubers buried in a pit with river stones heated by a wood fire.
 It’s a culturally significant dish and cooking method that’s existed since the time of the Incan Empire.

 Pachamanca is typically made with a variety of meats like cuy, llama, alpaca, mutton, lamb, beef, pork, and chicken marinated in different herbs and spices.
 They’re wrapped in marmaquilla or chincho leaves before being buried and cooked in the huatia for about 40 minutes to 1.5 hours.
 Different potato varieties and other root crops like cassava, corn, plantains, habas (lima bean pods), and chili peppers are often added and cooked with the meats.